pastas/pastas/doc/getting-started.rst

 ===============
 Getting Started
 ===============
-On this page you will find all the information to get started with |Project|.
+On this page you will find all the information to get started with Pastas.
 A basic knowledge of programming in Python is assumed, but nothing more than that.

 Getting Python
 --------------
-To install |Project|, a working version of Python 3.4 or higher has to be installed on your computer.
+To install Pastas, a working version of Python 3.4 or higher has to be installed on your computer.
 We recommend using the `Anaconda Distribution <https://www.continuum.io/downloads>`_ of Python.
 This Python distribution includes most of the python package dependencies and the Jupyter Notebook software to run the notebooks.
 Moreover,